 Kentucky does not have a preference or bonus point system.

-The following are legal weapons to hunt elk in Kentucky: a .270 caliber or larger rifle, a muzzleloader (.50 caliber or larger), a shotgun (20 gauge or larger slug), or a centerfire handgun with a case length of 1.285 inches or larger, firing bullets of .270 caliber or larger.
-Full metal jacketed or tracer bullets are prohibited.
-For archers using a crossbow, longbow, recurve, and/or compound bow, there is not a draw weight limit, but you must hunt with a fixed blade or mechanical broadhead that has at least a 7/8” wide cutting edge.
-Any legal elk hunting weapon may be used during the rifle season dates.
+The following firearms are considered legal weapons for elk hunting in Kentucky: a .270 caliber or larger rifle, a .50 caliber or larger muzzleloader, a 20 gauge or larger shotgun, or a centerfire handgun with a case length of 1.285 inches or larger and firing bullets of .270 caliber or larger.
+Full metal jacket and tracer bullets are prohibited.
+For archers using a crossbow, longbow, recurve, or compound bow, there is no draw weight limit, but you must hunt with a fixed blade or mechanical broadhead that has a cutting edge at least 7/8” wide.
+Any legal elk hunting weapon may be used during rifle season dates.

-Kentucky Fish and Wildlife may award up to 10 either-sex elk permits to eligible 501C3 organizations each year.
+The Kentucky Department of Fish and Wildlife Resources may award up to ten either-sex elk permits to eligible 501(c)(3) organizations each year.
 These permits are valid on any public or private property (with permission) in the elk management zone.
-All money generated from the transfer of the permit must be used to benefit conservation in Kentucky.
+All funds generated from the transfer of the permit must be used to benefit conservation in Kentucky.

-Landowner-Cooperator permits are transferable either-sex elk hunting permits to landowners who allow public hunting on their property.
-The Department issues one permit for every 5,000 acres enrolled.
-These permits may only be used on property the landowner has enrolled into the program or any adjacent private property that is owned by a different landowner (with written permission).
-If you are not lucky enough to draw a tag in Kentucky but still would like to hunt elk in Kentucky, give us a call.
-We work with some of the best outfitters Kentucky has to offer and a landowner tag may be a good option for you.
-The state also has a complete list of landowners on their website.
+Landowner-Cooperator permits are transferable, either-sex elk hunting permits given to landowners who allow public hunting on their property.
+The KDFWR issues one permit for every 5,000 acres enrolled.
+These permits may only be used on property the landowner has enrolled into the program.
+If you’re not lucky enough to draw a tag but still want to hunt elk in Kentucky, give us a call.
+We work with some of the best outfitters Kentucky has to offer, and a landowner tag may be a good option for you.

-All elk hunters must report their hunt via the telecheck system.
-Hunters must call 800-245-4263 or go online to fw.ky.gov and report their harvest by midnight of the day of recovery.
-All elk hunters must also complete and submit a post-season elk hunting survey no later than the last day of February.
+All elk hunters must report their harvest via the Telecheck Review system.
+Hunters must call 800-245-4263 or go online to fw.ky.gov and report harvest by midnight of the day of recovery.
+All elk hunters must also complete and submit a post-season elk hunting survey no later than the last day of February of the following year.

-Limited-entry units are within the following 16 counties: Bell, Breathitt, Clay, Floyd, Harlan, Johnson, Knott, Knox, Leslie, Letcher, Magoffin, Martin, McCreary, Perry, Pike, and Whitley.
-This area consists of 4.3 million acres.
+Sixteen counties make up the limited-entry units for Kentucky elk draw hunts: Bell, Breathitt, Clay, Floyd, Harlan, Johnson, Knott, Knox, Leslie, Letcher, Magoffin, Martin, McCreary, Perry, Pike, and Whitley.
 Limited-entry unit permit holders can only hunt within the specific unit they have drawn an access permit for.
-As far as the units go, terrain can vary and the units further south and along the Virginia border are the more rugged, higher elevation areas.
-Each unit will have accessible and huntable populations of elk, with most hunters focusing on reclaimed strip mines where there is plenty of terrain that isn’t very difficult.
-Accessibility between the hunt units will vary slightly, but the Game Department tries to distribute units so each one has reasonable access to hunting property.
+Terrain varies from unit to unit, with southern units along the Virginia border offering more rugged, higher elevation topography.
+Each unit will have accessible and huntable populations of elk.
+Most hunters seem to focus on reclaimed strip mines where visibility is better and terrain is fairly mild.
+Accessibility factors the hunt units varies slightly, but the KDFWR tries to distribute unit boundaries so that each one has reasonable access to hunting property.

-While the odds of drawing an elk tag in Kentucky are terrible, we recommend hunters who are looking to hunt elk east of the Mississippi to apply as it is cheap and there is no point system.
-Most of the bull only or either-sex elk season dates are near the rut, which makes for a great experience.
-Give us a call if you are lucky enough to draw a coveted Kentucky elk tag and we can put you in touch with the best elk outfitters in the state.
+The odds of drawing an elk tag in Kentucky are low, but applying is cheap and there’s no point system, so you have as good a chance as the next applicant.
+Most of the bull-only or either-sex elk season dates are near the rut, making for a fun experience, and Kentucky produces bulls topping the 350” mark every year.
+Give us a call if you are lucky enough to draw a coveted Kentucky elk tag, and we’ll put you in touch with the best elk outfitters in the state.

 |